This DIY whiteboard tutorial is brought to you by Gorilla Glue.

-How to Make a Big, Custom DIY Whiteboard for Under $40
+How to Make a Big Custom DIY Whiteboard for Under $30

-I loved her DIY whiteboard so much that I even made one for my pretty basement office!
+Related: See the pink-trimmed DIY whiteboard I made for my pretty basement office!

 STEP 1: Buy a Piece of Marker Board

-Home Depot (and probably Lowes) sells these huge marker boards for just under $10.
-At 2′ x 4′ they’re large enough to hold any list or calendar!
-Or, if you’re making it for a kid’s space, like I am making for my kid’s room, it’s large enough for kids to get creative.
+Any home improvement store sells these big marker boards for just under $10.
+At 2′ x 4′ they’re large enough to hold any list or calendar.
+If you’re making one for a kid’s space, like I am making for my kid’s room, it’s large enough for kids to get creative.

-STEP 2: Measure and Mark Your Wood Molding
+STEP 2: Cut, Measure, and Mark Your Wood Molding

 The idea is to trim out your new DIY whiteboard with wood molding so that it looks polished and “finished.”
 Whatever molding you buy, get enough to go around the perimeter.
-This board needed at least 12 feet since it’s 2′ x 4′.
+I bought two 8′ pieces of molding and it was the perfect size for this whiteboard.

-Just a warning–the molding may be more expensive than the board!!!
-LOL.
+Just a warning–the molding may be more expensive than the board!
 Most molding is at least $1.00 or more per foot.
-I recommend DIY’ing your own if you have scrap wood laying around your house.
+You can DIY your own if you have scrap wood laying around your house.
 Or you can get pretty swanky and buy the more expensive stuff.

 Cutting Your Molding

 This is the most awesome tool ever.
-It’s called a miter box (only about $8.00 from Home Depot).
+It’s called a miter box (only about $8.00 from the home improvement store).
 It comes with the yellow plastic tray and saw.
-What’s great is that it allows you to easily cut small pieces of wood at 45 and 90 degree angles.
+What’s great is that it allows you to easily cut small pieces of wood at 45- and 90-degree angles.
 See those slits in the plastic?
 That’s how you line it up.
 (You can watch my tutorial on how to use a miter box to cut picture frames).

-TIP: Watch this video I did on how to cut wood molding with this miter box.
+TIP: Watch this video I filmed on how to cut wood molding with this miter box.